stjordanis/NetworkDynamics.jl/docs/src/getting-started_with-DDEs.md

 nd = network_dynamics(nd_diffusion_vertex, nd_diffusion_edge, g)
 ```

 Now we hand over the functions we have defined above to the constructors `DDEVertex` and `StaticEdge`, adding information on the dimension of variables at each edge or node with keyword **`dim`**.
 The wrapper function `DDEVertex` is a new feature describing internal delay dynamics of nodes.
-The resulting objects can then be delivered to the key constructor `network_dynamics`, which adds topological information of graph **`g`** and returns an `DDEFunction`, which is compatible with the solvers of `DifferentialEquations.jl`.
+The resulting objects can then be delivered to the key constructor `network_dynamics`, which adds topological information of graph **`g`** and returns an `DDEFunction`, which is compatible with the solvers of DifferentialEquations.jl.

 # Simulation
-First we set the initial conditions, the time-interval `tspan`, construct the history function `h(x,p,t)` and set the parameters `p`, which are now extended to take parameters for the delay-time too.
+First, we set the initial conditions, the time-interval `tspan`, construct the history function `h(x,p,t)` and set the parameters `p`, which are now extended to take parameters for the delay-time too.
 ```@example DDEVertex

 x0 = randn(N) # random initial conditions